Vishvam10/ReMark-Backend/README.md

 - [x] **Change the Annotation Model** : Store the annotation by using `XPath` instead of `data-` attribute
 - [x] Debug CREATE website issue
 - [x] Create `User Preference` model
-- [ ] Create defaults and basic API for user preference model
+- [ ] Create defaults and basic API for user preference model (OPTIONAL - Handled in the frontend)
 - [x] Add a secondary field for identifying HTML node ( in case xpath fails )
 - [x] Fix edge cases in comment voting

-- [ ] Configure logger
+- [x] Configure logger
-- [ ] Write tests for APIs
+- [ ] Write tests for APIs :
+  - [ ] Write a common class / function for checking API_KEY headers
+  - [ ] Explore subtests for repetitive tasks
+- [ ] Write the documentation for testing

 # Features